 - PaperSmart: Minimized printing, electronic versions of documents circulated to participants

-- Teleconferencing: The UN Conference Center is equipped for video conferencing to reduce participants travel
+- Teleconferencing: The UN Conference Centre is equipped for video conferencing to reduce participants travel

-- Sustainable menus: Our sustainable menus offer vegetarian and no red meat options to reduce our “foodprint”.
+- Sustainable menus: Sustainable menus may be offered including plant-based and no red meat options to reduce our "foodprint".
 Locally grown, free-range and pesticide-free products are proposed to support local communities and protect the environment and human health.

-- Participants awareness: We use our ECO tool to inform each meeting participant of their carbon footprint.
+- Participants awareness: We use our ECO tool to inform each meeting participant of their carbon footprint to attend the event.
 This helps raise awareness across the region and promote more sustainable practices.

-Nov 2018: ESCAP is climate neutral for 2017 and 2018 by offsetting its facilities and operations emissions through Certified Emissions Reduction projects in the region and through the UN Secretariat's support since 2020.
+November 2018 - ongoing: ESCAP is climate neutral for six years in a row (2017-2022) by offsetting its facilities and operations emissions through Certified Emissions Reduction projects in the region and through the UN Secretariat's support since 2020.

-March 2020: Air Quality Index sensor installed at UN Garden
+March 2020 - ongoing: Air Quality Index sensor installed at UN Garden

-For the past few years, starting from late November to March, several areas in Thailand have been experiencing high levels of air pollution, due to predominance of high pressure, low wind speed, fog and mist.
+Starting from late November to March, several areas in Thailand experience high levels of air pollution, due to the predominance of high pressure, low wind speed, fog and mist.
 Air pollution poses significant health risks to everyone and different pollutants affect our bodies in different ways.
 Staff members living and working in Thailand and meeting participants alike run the risk of being exposed to air pollution at some point.
-To help minimize the risk of exposure to air pollution, everyone can access the AQI at the UN Garden and read our collaborative note .
+To help minimize the risk of exposure to air pollution, everyone can access the AQI at the UN Garden and read our collaborative note.

-July 2020: New waste bins and recycling centre
+July 2020: New centralized waste bins and recycling centre

 Since 2002, ESCAP has implemented a series of energy efficiency projects that have enabled its headquarters in Bangkok to reduce the UN Compound’s total energy consumption by 25 % between 2003 and 2017.
 This improvement of energy efficiency brought about the decrease of electricity and reduced greenhouse gas emissions from 7,590 to 5,692 tonnes of CO2 equivalent per year during the same period.

-To bring ESCAP’s climate action to the next level, ESCAP established an Environmental Management System (EMS) to streamline and expand its environmental work.
+To bring ESCAP’s climate action to the next level, ESCAP established an Environmental Management System (EMS) in 2018 to streamline and expand its environmental work.
 Impressive progress is being achieved compared to the 2016 baseline year.
-EMS environmental sustainability reports are published annually to provide an overview of ESCAP environmental performance.
+EMS environmental sustainability reports are published annually to provide an overview of ESCAP’s environmental performance and actions.